Monday, May 6, 2024

 Thank you Ivan and Morris - well done.

 Sure, the song was overplayed on the radio - many people complained about it.
-Yet, I expect that the underlying problem is that people often don't know what to do with their feelings.
+Yet, I expect that the underlying problem was that people often don't know what to do with their feelings.
 As you probably know, many people suppress them and have a difficult time acknowledging or expressing them.
-It might start with that one real-strong feeling that you held back and buried.
+It might start with that one real-strong feeling that you held back and buried - unwanted feelings.

 Why not do periodic feeling checkups?
 Are you feeling happy, fearful, sad, angry, shameful, or guilty?
 If so, why?
 Feelings are wonderful human sensing mechanisms that can help us better understand and more fully engage in life - kind of like a latent super hero's power.
 With practice, we don't have to quickly react to them or hang onto them too long.
-My 1992 T-group experience was formative for my emotional awareness - it provided evidence that we can be more emotionally intelligent and thereby live more fully - more in tune with what's going on.
+My 1992 T-group experience in Maine was formative for my emotional awareness.
+I learned to be more emotionally intelligent - more in tune with what's going on.

 Yes, the only church in town would have places, or groups, where congregants might work out their life more fully - appreciated for being the uniquely gifted person that we all are.
-We're created in the image of God with feelings.
+We're created in the image of God with feelings - albeit experienced differently.

 Just for today...